Rhinoplasty (nose job) is a cosmetic procedure which aims to improve the appearance by reshaping your nose.

 We have a team of Consultant Plastic and Reconstructive Surgeons who offer tailored operations to suit individual requirements including a nose job, nose tip reshaping or nose reconstruction.

-If you are considering rhinoplasty you can book a free consultation with one of our Consultant Plastic and Reconstructive Surgeons to gain a full understanding of rhinoplasty and a chance to raise any concerns you may have with the procedure.
+If you are considering rhinoplasty you can book a consultation with one of our Consultant Plastic and Reconstructive Surgeons to gain a full understanding of rhinoplasty and a chance to raise any concerns you may have with the procedure.

 Generally speaking, rhinoplasty is the term for any surgical procedure that aims to alter the appearance of your nose.
 They are commonly carried out to reshape the size and contours of your nose using a variety of techniques.

 A nose job can improve a crooked nose or remove a nasal hump from your nose.
 Fairfield Independent Hospital offers a wide range of nasal surgery that can straighten a crooked nose or can also define the end of your nose, these are known as reduction rhinoplasty.
 The appearance of flared nostrils, as well as the angle between your nose and your upper lip, can also be altered.

 You may be interested in augmentation rhinoplasty, this can improve a flattened following injury using implants from other parts of your body and can help you achieve a new profile.

 For the majority of nose jobs, incisions (small cuts) are made from inside the nose, this is referred to as a ‘closed rhinoplasty’, so visual scarring of your nose is kept to a minimum.
 However, for certain nose jobs, they may require the surgeon to make incisions on the outside of the nose, and this is referred to as an ‘open rhinoplasty’.
 In this case, dissolvable stitches are used which disappear after one to two weeks.